binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Portmap {#vps-identify-risks-unnecessary-and-vulnerable-services-portmap}

-An attacker can probe the Open Network Computing Remote Procedure Call (ONC RPC) port mapper service on the target host where the target host is an IP address or a host name.
+An attacker can probe the Open Network Computing Remote Procedure Call (ONC RPC) port mapper service on the target host, where the target host is an IP address or a host name.

-If installed, the rpcinfo command with `-p` will list all RPC programs (such as quotad, nfs, nlockmgr, mountd, status, etc) registered with the port mapper (whether the depricated `portmap` or the newer `rpcbind`).
+If installed, the `rpcinfo` command with `-p` will list all RPC programs (such as `quotad`, `nfs`, `nlockmgr`, `mountd`, `status`, etc) registered with the port mapper (whether the depricated `portmap` or the newer `rpcbind`).
 Many RPC programs are vulnerable to a collection of attacks.

 {title="rpcinfo", linenos=off, lang=bash}
     rpcinfo -p <target host>